zorbyte/TrackWeave/README.md

 ### Duplicate Nodes

-If a node appears with duplicate data, an ArQL query will rank them based on their chronology, thus allowing us to determine that the the second entry is invalid; This entry will be ignored.
+If a node appears with duplicate data, an ArQL query will rank them based on their chronology, thus allowing us to determine that the the proceeding entries are invalid; These entries will be ignored.

 ### Incorrectly configured edges